harmony-one/auto-node/README.md

 edit-config         Edit the validator_config.json file used by AutoNode monitor <cmd>       View/Command Harmony Node Monitor.
 Use '-h' cmd for node monitor cmd help msg node <cmd>          View/Command Harmony Node.
-Use '-h' cmd for node cmd help msg create-validator    Run through the steps to setup your validator activate            Make validator associated with node elegable for election in next epoch deactivate          Make validator associated with node NOT elegable for election in next epoch.
+Use '-h' cmd for node cmd help msg tui <cmd>           Start the text-based user interface to monitor your node and validator.
+                   User '-h' command to view all commands create-validator    Run through the steps to setup your validator activate            Make validator associated with node elegable for election in next epoch deactivate          Make validator associated with node NOT elegable for election in next epoch.